SaaS Redesign Guide: How to Properly Redesign a SaaS Product

 How Much Does a UX Redesign Cost?

 Adding to the nebulous nature of a UX designer’s price tag is the variety of factors it depends upon.
-The project’s scope, the amount of testing required, the experience of the designer, the complexity or functionality required from the product, and whether you are going through a freelancer or a UX design agency all contribute to the final bill.
+The project’s scope, the amount of testing required, the designer's experience, the complexity or functionality required from the product, and whether you are going through a freelancer or a UX design agency all contribute to the final bill.

-This sort of undefined pricing is reflected when you search the Internet for typical UX designer rates.
-The breakdown by deliverable that totals between $110 – $270 per hour, where others give a range from $2000 to $35,000 (based on the quality of the app).
-World-class applications, backed by exhaustive research or an Agile process, can run even higher.
+This undefined pricing is reflected when you search the Internet for typical UX designer rates.
+The breakdown by deliverable totals between $110 – $270 per hour, whereas others range from $2000 to $35,000 (based on the app's quality).
+Backed by exhaustive research or an Agile process, world-class applications can run even higher.

 But no matter how you parse the price tag, quality UX design is expensive.
 It is a laborious, time-consuming process, and it is also essential to the success of your platform.
 It engages users, drives conversions, and can boast an astronomical ROI.

 So, how do you know if the factors pressing you to revamp are real?
 We always inform our customers that the primary step of the redesign is the UX audit.
-Here we get back to the location where we’ve started: customer comments.
-The motivation to redesign need to come from customers’ insights, not from supervisors’ will certainly for adjustments.
+Here we get back to where we’ve started: customer comments.
+The motivation to redesign needs to come from customers’ insights, not from supervisors’ will certainly for adjustments.

-Keep in mind the old adage that says “treat others like you wish to be dealt with”.
+Remember the old adage that says, “treat others like you wish to be dealt with”.
 Would you like Uber as well as Google to revamp monthly?
-If the response is no, it is likely that your customers would not appreciate unneeded adjustments.
+If the response is not likely, your customers will not appreciate unneeded adjustments.
 The brand-new is not constantly the better.

-As soon as you have actually gone through a complete UX audit and also evaluation of user feedback, as well as the choice taken, it is time for the following action.
-Would like to know just how does redesign begin?
+As soon as you have actually gone through a complete UX audit and also evaluation of user feedback, as well as the choice is taken, it is time for the following action.
+Would you like to know just how redesign begins?
 Here Ardas team comes to the rescue with custom software design.
 Get in touch with us now!